ashtons/dcmtk-ios/README.md

 # dcmtk-ios
 Build DCMTK libraries for iOS

-This is still a work in progress, the files are generated but there are still issues with using the library
+This is still a work in progress, the files are generated but there may still be issues with using the library

 http://dicom.offis.de/dcmtk.php.en